mistersingh179/bw-dashboard/README.md

 - when ads pay the same then order by score
 - use chatgpt to grade the campaign's production description or make an alternate version of it which is toned down.
 - campaign date breaks when typing starts with a 0.
-- paginate call for scoring
+- paginate call for scoring campaigns.
+  - if too many campaigns this will currently fail
+  - if html input is too large this will currently fail
 - lazy build cache
 - remove \n from advertisments
 - this webpage failes to buil – clj3gzd8r9mmms91qrw6q9q0b